-1 record creating a lien on real property to secure an obligation under a covenant running 2 with the real property or owed by a unit owner to a common-interest community 3 association.
-4 (15) "Security-interest holder of record" means a person holding an interest in real 5 property created by a recorded security instrument.
-6 (16) "Servient estate" means an estate or interest in real property that is burdened 7 by an easement.
-8 (17) "Title evidence" means a title insurance policy, preliminary title report or 9 binder, title insurance commitment, abstract of title, attorney's opinion of title based on 10 examination of public records or on an abstract of title, or any other means of reporting 11 the state of title to real property which is customary in the locality.
-12 (18) "Unit" means a physical portion of a common-interest community designated 13 for separate ownership or occupancy with boundaries described in a declaration 14 establishing the common-interest community.
-15 16 17 Legislative Note: Paragraph (2) allows a state to reference any other applicable state law that specifies additional purposes that a conservation easement may serve other than those listed in Paragraph (2)(A) through (E).
-18 19 Comment 20 21 22 23 24 25 26 1.
-The foundational definition of "easement" in Section 2(4) is based on the Restatement (Third) of Property: Servitudes § 1.2(1) and (4) (2000) (hereinafter "Restatement").
-The definitions of "appurtenant easement" and "easement in gross" used in Sections 2(1) and (5) are based on Restatement § 1.5(1) and (2).
-The definitions of "dominant estate" and "servient estate" used in Sections 2(3) and (16) are derived from Restatement § 1.1(1)(b) and (c).
-27 28 29 30 2.
+- (16) "Title evidence" means a title insurance policy, preliminary title report or binder, title insurance commitment, abstract of title, attorney's opinion of title based on examination of public records or an abstract of title, or any other means of reporting the state of title to real property which is customary in the locality. - (17) "Unit" means a physical portion of a common-interest community designated for separate ownership or occupancy with boundaries described in a declaration establishing the common-interest community. - (18) "Utility cooperative" means a non-profit entity whose purpose is to deliver a utility service, such as electricity, oil, natural gas, water, sanitary sewer, storm water, or telecommunications, to its customers or members and includes an electric cooperative, rural electric cooperative, rural water district, and rural water association.

+Legislative Note: Paragraph (2)(F) allows a state to refer to a state law that specifies additional purposes that a conservation easement may serve other than those listed in paragraphs (2)(A) through (E).

+- 1. The foundational definition of "easement" in Section 2(4) is based on the Restatement (Third) of Property: Servitudes § 1.2(1) (2000) (hereinafter "Restatement").
+The definitions of "appurtenant easement" and "easement in gross" used in Sections 2(1) and (6) are based on Restatement §§ 1.5(1) and (2).
+The definitions of "dominant estate" and "servient estate" used in Sections 2(3) and (15) are derived from Restatement §§ 1.1(1)(b) and (c). - 2.
 The definition of easement in Section 2(4) does not include a license.
 A license is usually understood to be the permission to do something on the land of another person that, without the authority granted by the permission, would be a trespass or otherwise unlawful.
-Jon W. Bruce & James W. Ely, The Law of Easements and Licenses in Land §§ 1:4, 11:1 (2019 Edition).
+Jon W. Bruce & James W. Ely, The Law of Easements and Licenses in Land §§ 1:4, 11:1 (2020).
 Unlike an easement, a license is generally revocable, can be created orally, is not transferable or assignable unless the parties specifically intend otherwise, and, most important, does not create a property interest in land.
 Id. §§ 1:4, 11:1.
-Despite these fundamental differences between an easement and a license, some courts have recognized that, under certain circumstances (when a license is coupled with ownership of personal property located on the land of the licensor or when a licensee has made significant expenditures in reliance on the license), that equity can transform a revocable license into an irrevocable license.
-Jon W. Bruce & James W. Ely, The Law of Easements and Licenses in Land §§ 11:7 - 11:9 (2019 Edition).
-However, "[a]n irrevocable license is, for most purposes, the functional equivalent of an easement by estoppel."
+Despite these fundamental differences between an easement and a license, some courts have recognized that, under certain circumstances (when a license is coupled with ownership of personal property located on the land of the licensor or when a licensee has made significant expenditures in reliance on the license), equity can transform a revocable license into an irrevocable license.
+Jon W. Bruce & James W. Ely, The Law of Easements and Licenses in Land §§ 11:7 - 11:9 (2020).
+Further, "[a]n irrevocable license is, for most purposes, the functional equivalent of an easement by estoppel."
 Id. § 11:7.
 As Section 3(a) makes clear, this act applies to easements created by estoppel.
 Thus, to the extent a license is recognized by a court as an irrevocable license, it should be understood as an easement by estoppel and thus would be subject to relocation under the act.